|

 to Kinsol Trestle

-You can get to Kinsol Trestle by traveling from the Village of Shawnigan
+You can get to Kinsol Trestle by travelling from the Village of

-Lake north to Renfrew Road.
-Take Renfrew Road until Glen Eagles
+Shawnigan Lake north to Renfrew Road.
+Take Renfrew Road until Glen

-Road, turn right towards the north until Shelby Road then right
+Eagles Road, turn right towards the north until Shelby Road then

-again and look left for a small parking area.
-Look for the railbed
+right again and look left for a small parking area.
+Look for the

-which is the Trans-Canada Trail.
-Once at the trail there is a quite
+railbed which is the Trans-Canada Trail.
+Once at the trail there

 Cobble